Thursday, December 29th, 2016

 In 1978, developmental psychologist Edward Tronick and his colleagues published a paper in the Journal of the American Academy of Child Psychiatry that demonstrated the psychological importance of the earliest interactions between a mother and her baby.
 The interactions of interest involved the playful, animated, and reciprocal mirroring of each other’s facial expressions.
 Tronick’s experimental design was simple: A mother was asked to play naturally in this way with her 6-month-old infant.
 The mother was then instructed to suddenly make her facial expression flat and neutral—completely “still,” in other words–and to do so for three minutes, regardless of her baby’s activity.
 Mothers were then told to resume normal play.
 The design came to be called the “still face paradigm.”

 When mothers stopped their facial responses to their babies, when their faces were “still,” babies first anxiously strove to reconnect with their mothers.
-When the mothers’ faces remained neutral and still, the babies quickly showed ever-greater signs of […]
+When the mothers’ faces remained neutral and still, the babies quickly showed ever-greater signs of confusion […]

 1 Comment